At one time, I was in so much pain that I couldn’t walk.

 If you’re not familiar with Zyflamend, you can see an image of it below.
 On the right is the brand of spirulina that I take.
 It’s derived from algae that’s harvested in California.
 (A lot of spirulina on the market comes from China.)

 Essential Oils to Reduce Inflammation

-I also use essential oils if I feel pain.
-I still have a little bit of pain.
+I also used essential oils if I began to feel pain.
+I still have a tiny bit of pain.
 But it’s nothing like it was in the old days.
 I’m so grateful to have healed from a chronic condition, to the point where I can live a normal life.
 I can move around freely.
 I have energy again.

-Sometimes, before a storm, my legs begin to ache.
-When they do, here’s what I use.
+Sometimes, before a storm, my legs began to ache.
+When they did, here is one of the essential oil blends I used.
 This is a blend of nine essential oils designed to bring fast relief.
 (I guess that’s why it’s called Rapid Relief.)
 I use in complete confidence, knowing I’m not risking the side effects associated with OTC pain medications.

 This wonderful formula is made by a company that’s based in Idaho.
 Its oils are not sold through multilevel marketing channels, which I love.
 Plant Therapy oils, in my humble opinion, are among the best in the industry.
 This opinion seems to be shared by world-famous aromatherapy expert Robert Tisserand.
 He now works with Plant Therapy.